We believe in the incredible talents and futures of young adults with neuromuscular diseases.

 Hello!
 I'm Alex McArthur and as MDA's National Director of Young Adult and Community Engagement, I'm spearheading MDA's young adult initiatives.

-In addition to working full-time for MDA, I serve as Vice Chair of the National Disability Institute and previously consulted for companies on corporate social responsibility with the Taproot Foundation.
+In addition to working full-time for MDA, I serve as Chair of the National Disability Institute and previously consulted for companies on corporate social responsibility with the Taproot Foundation.
 I'm a proud member of our community, as I was diagnosed with limb girdle muscular dystrophy at the age of 7.
 I graduated from Davidson College and the Coro Fellows Program in Public Affairs in New York City.